-- (1) Preliminary data. - (2) Percentage change from previous year. - (3) Refers to population at or above the legal working age that is not employed and is willing to work (even if not actively seeking work), as a percentage of the total labor force. - (4) Revised data for 2000-2012.
-Refers to population at or above the legal working age that is not employed and is actively seeking work, as a percentage of the total labor force. - (5) Revised data for 2008-2010 and preliminary data for 2011 and 2012. - (6) Represents errors and omissions in compiling balance of payment accounts based on double-entry accounting resulting from incomplete or overlapping coverage, different prices and incomplete times of recording and conversion practices. - (7) As presented in the above table, gold reserves have been valued at their corresponding market prices as of December 31 of each year. - (8) Includes total revenue and foreign grants. - (9) Includes "Statistical Discrepancy" (difference between the overall balance and the overall financing). - (10) The non-financial public sector includes the Central Government and non-financial public sector institutions (such as state-owned enterprises and other decentralized government-owned institutions). - (11) Consolidated public sector debt.
+- (1) Preliminary data. - (2) Percentage change from previous year. - (3) Refers to population at or above the legal working age that is not employed and is willing to work (even if not actively seeking work), as a percentage of the total labor force. - (4) Revised data for 2000-2011.
+Refers to population at or above the legal working age that is not employed and is actively seeking work, as a percentage of the total labor force. - (5) Revised data for 2007-2009 and preliminary data for 2010 and 2011. - (6) Represents errors and omissions in compiling balance of payment accounts based on double-entry accounting resulting from incomplete or overlapping coverage, different prices and incomplete times of recording and conversion practices. - (7) As presented in the above table, gold reserves have been valued at their corresponding market prices as of December 31 of each year. - (8) Includes total revenue and foreign cash or in-kind transfers to support public sector expenditures. - (9) Includes unidentified expenditures that consist of non-cash items, such as food, clothing and other items received by the Government as aid.
+Also includes expenditures made in periods different from the current period and that were not currently registered. - (10) The non-financial public sector includes the Central Government and non-financial public sector institutions (such as state-owned enterprises and other decentralized government-owned institutions). - (11) Consolidated public sector debt.
 Excludes debt owed by Banco de Reservas to foreign creditors. - (12) External debt is defined as all public sector debt issued in foreign countries and under the jurisdiction of a foreign court, independent of the holder's nationality. - (13) Net of Central Government liabilities held by the Central Bank.